 For undercorrection or refractive regression, enhancement surgery is considered after 6 months postoperatively once refraction is stable1).
 Options include:

-Creating a flap on the original cap surface with a femtosecond laser and additional excimer laser irradiation (LASIK-like enhancement): the most common method.
+Creating a flap on the original cap surface with a femtosecond laser and additional excimer laser ablation (LASIK-like enhancement): the most common method.
 Residual corneal thickness must be confirmed.

 Surface ablation with PRK: an option when residual stromal bed is thin.
 Consider using mitomycin C (MMC) to prevent postoperative haze.